VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 1. Get Arduino IDE from Arduino website and install it to your PC
     * http://arduino.cc/en/Main/Software
-    * Note: If you are using Linux Operating System, please run Arduino with root permission, to arduino can open serial port.
+    * Note: If you are using Linux Operating System, please run Arduino with root permission, help Arduino can open serial port.
        * Open Terminal (Ctrl + Alt + T), switch to root account by type "su" command
        * Open arduino by type the path of Arduino program.
 For example: /home/mrABC/Downloads/arduino-1.6.10/arduino